 Try These Safer Methods to Treat Crohn's Disease

-At least 30 percent of patients who undergo surgery experience recurrence within three years, and 60 percent have recurrence within 10 years.3 This is why many people are now turning to safer natural techniques to treat or alleviate painful Crohn's disease symptoms, such as:
+The Crohn’s and Colitis Foundation states that at least 30 percent of patients who undergo surgery experience recurrence within three years, and 60 percent have recurrence within 10 years.4 This is why many people are now turning to safer natural techniques to treat or alleviate painful Crohn’s disease symptoms, such as:

 • Optimizing the ratio of good to bad bacteria in your gut.
 You can do this by consuming traditionally fermented foods regularly and/or taking a high-quality probiotic supplement.

 • Taking herbal treatments.
-Some herbal and botanical concoctions may help ease the symptoms of Crohn's disease.
+Some herbal and botanical concoctions may help ease the symptoms of Crohn’s disease.
 These include aloe vera juice, slippery elm bark, chamomile and peppermint.
-The spice turmeric, which has the polyphenol curcumin, has been found to have superior therapeutic properties that may be helpful in treating IBDs.6 The Ayurvedic herb boswellia is also considered safe for treating Crohn's disease symptoms.7
+The spice turmeric, which has the polyphenol curcumin, has been found to have superior therapeutic properties that may be helpful in treating IBDs.7 The Ayurvedic herb boswellia is also considered safe for treating Crohn’s disease symptoms.8

 Another possible strategy to improve the bacteria makeup in your gut is through fecal microbiota transplant (FMT).
 This involves taking donor feces (ideally from your relative or spouse) and then transferring it to you during a colonoscopy.

 FMT lets the patient receive a transplanted population of healthy gut flora that helps correct gastrointestinal and other health issues.
 Research has found the transplants showed promise in treating of ulcerative colitis and Crohn's disease — in some patients, symptoms have even improved in just days or weeks.